 Share the Meal

 At Dinner Church, worship takes place at the table around a big, delicious meal that we cook together.
-Communion is made as we share food and ourselves by exploring scripture, singing, and praying together.
+Together we explore scripture, sing, and pray.
+In and through this meal, Jesus welcomes us, and we turn and share that welcome with others.

 Tell the Story